A Breakdown of the Most Widely Respected Interior Design Certifications

 NCIDQ (National Council for Interior Design Qualification)

 The NCIDQ exam and certification are more often completed by commercial designers, compared to residential designers.
-It does require a design degree — either a 4-year degree plus two years working in the field, or a 2-year degree plus four years working in the field — in order to be eligible to take all portions of the exam.
-But it is considered the highest level certification an interior designer can earn.
-For states that have practice acts or title acts that allow designers to become a certified or registered interior designer, passing the NCIDQ exam is the key requirement (in California, it is the CCIDC exam).
+It does require an interior design degree — either a 4-year degree plus two years working in the field, or a 2-year degree plus four years working in the field — in order to be eligible to take all portions of the exam.

 A designer who has passed the 3-part NCIDQ exam can use the NCIDQ designation after their name this way: Mary Jones, NCIDQ.
 To remain in good standing, NCIDQ certificate holders must complete six hours of continuing education every two years and pay a renewal fee.